-With all good wishes for an enjoyable summer,
+With all good wishes,

 Education is the Passport to a Self-Sustaining Life